Dallas, TX (Update: March 6, 2019)

-YOUNG PHILANTHROPISTS RAISE $4 MILLION TO TACKLE ALZHEIMER’S DISEASE
+YOUNG PHILANTHROPISTS RAISE $4 MILLION TO TACKLE ALZHEIMER’S DISEASE in 2018

 For the past nine weeks, more than 200 women and men have raised awareness about the disease and funds for research among their personal networks.
 To date, approximately $500,000 of their 2018 goal has been raised.
 By game day, the group hopes to secure the remaining 29% of their $700,000 goal in order to award grants to four local organizations researching and treating Alzheimer’s.